 Throughout his soccer experiences, Jobson turned sports administration duties into his specialty, routinely taking on the tasks of fund-raising, budgets and camps.

 A graduate of Salem High School, Jobson has also served as the Soccer Director and Program Supervisor for the Snellville (Ga.)
 Parks and Recreation Department as well as the Athletic Coordinator for Recreation and Select Soccer for the Alpharetta (Ga.)
 Recreation and Parks Department.

-In 2005, Jobson served as the junior varsity soccer coach at Milton High School in Alpharetta, Ga., where he guided one of the best JV programs in the state of Georgia.
+In 2005, Jobson served as the junior varsity soccer coach at Milton High School in Alpharetta, Ga., where he guided one of the best JV programs in the state.
 Jobson also served as the Executive Director of the Atlanta Youth Soccer Association.
 In 2005, Jobson earned his USSF National `B' license.

 Prior to Baylor, Jobson was on the Northern Illinois staff as an assistant coach from 2005-06 and was named associate head coach for the 2007 season.
 During his tenure, Jobson helped lead NIU from five wins his first season to 10 wins in 2007.

 The 1999 Presbyterian (S.C.) graduate married Marci Jobson in August 2004.
 Marci is currently a volunteer assistant coach in the Baylor program.
 They have four sons, Miller, Grey, Nash, and Jett.